brawyn77/GA-Connect/README.md

 ## Challenges & Reflection

 ### Brad
-- Building the back end took too long
-- That left us with insufficient time to get the front end working with the API
-- Images in MongoDB
-- Local storage of web tokens
-- Search/GREP function with multidimensional arrays

 Working together was good as we set clearly defined roles and helped one another when it was required.
 As usual we had more grandiose plans than what we could deliver in the time allocated.

 ### Luke
 Generating web tokens that are applicable to a particular user was tricky.
 I solved it by attaching the user id with a token during its creation.
 That way, the middleware authentication was able to identify the user using the token that was issued.

+We spent the majority of our allocated time building the backend API in tandem with a front-end design that only utilised fake data.
+Given how long it took to build the backend API with full CRUD functionality, we decided to work on the front end one step at a time.
+At this stage, this means READING from the API only.
+The next step would be filtering the READ data, then being able to CREATE, UPDATE and DELETE, in tandem with a user authentication system.

 ### Stephen
 Stephen: The biggest challenges for me were building a working Backbone framework which extracted data from the API correctly.
 Lots of time reviewing router.js, cardView.js and indexView.js to troubleshoot points which wasn't working correctly.